Rolling hash: Polynomial rolling hash

 where $a$ is a constant, and $c_1, ..., c_k$ are the input characters (but this function is not a Rabin fingerprint, see below).

 In order to avoid manipulating huge $H$ values, all math is done modulo $n$.
 The choice of $a$ and $n$ is critical to get good hashing; in particular, the modulus $n$ is typically a prime number.
 See linear congruential generator for more discussion.

 Removing and adding characters simply involves adding or subtracting the first or last term.
 Shifting all characters by one position to the left requires multiplying the entire sum $H$ by $a$.
 Shifting all characters by one position to the right requires dividing the entire sum $H$ by $a$.
 Note that in modulo arithmetic, $a$ can be chosen to have a multiplicative inverse $a^{-1}$ by which $H$ can be multiplied to get the result of the division without actually performing a division.

 Rabin fingerprint

 The Rabin fingerprint is another hash, which also interprets the input as a polynomial, but over the Galois field GF(2).
-Instead of seeing the input as a polynomial of bytes, it is seen as a polynomial of bits, and all arithmetic is done in GF(2) (similarly to CRC32).
-The hash is the result of the division of that polynomial by an irreducible polynomial over GF(2).
+Instead of seeing the input as a polynomial of bytes, it is seen as a polynomial of bits, and all arithmetic is done in GF(2) (similarly to CRC-32).
+The hash is the remainder after the division of that polynomial by an irreducible polynomial over GF(2).
 It is possible to update a Rabin fingerprint using only the entering and the leaving byte, making it effectively a rolling hash.